SNC Spotlight

 David Holmes

-David Holmes joined State National in 2008 as Director of Learning and Development and spent more than a decade building a learning culture and expanding the sense of “customer first” throughout the company.
-In his current role as Director, Sales & Service Support, he continues to expand employee service and leadership training, now with a specialized focus on development of State National’s sales team and unique dedicated service team.
+As Director of Learning and Development as well as Director of Sales & Service Support, David Holmes spent more than a decade building a learning culture and expanding the sense of “customer first” throughout the company, including a specialized focus on development of State National’s sales team and unique dedicated service team.

 Related Posts